greggersaurus/OpenSteamController/ReverseEngineering/Luna_maiboard_V000456-00_rev3.md

 # LPC11U37F/501

-This is a ARM Cortex-M0, and seems to be the main/master processor of the Steam Controller.
+This is an ARM Cortex-M0, and seems to be the main/master processor of the Steam Controller.

 ## Resources

+This sections tracks useful documentation related to the processor.

 * [Product Information](https://www.nxp.com/part/LPC11U37FBD64?lang_cd=en)